Hackerfox8100/HTB-Writups/Lab Notes/Red Panda.md

     }
 ```
-* After a quick peak at the box description, I realized I needed to look into the XXE vulnerability.
+* After a quick peak at the box description, I realized I needed to look into the [XXE vulnerability](https://book.hacktricks.xyz/pentesting-web/xxe-xee-xml-external-entity#read-file)
+* Reading this Hacktricks article showed me that I needed to edit an xml file, something I couldn't do with the web requests
-*
+* I dec

+`<!DOCTYPE foo [<!ENTITY example SYSTEM "/root/.ssh/is_rsa"> ]>`